 If your loved one loses mental capacity and there is no power of attorney in place, you will have to apply through the courts to become a ‘deputy’, which can be a long and expensive process.
 Instead, urge your loved one to nominate a trusted person before it’s too late by setting up power of attorney.

-Your loved one can nominate one or more individuals to act on their behalf and it’s important to remember that power of attorney can only be set up while your loved one still has mental capacity, once they’ve lost capacity it’s then too late.
+Your loved one can nominate one or more individuals to act on their behalf and it’s important to remember that the document can only be set up while your loved one still has mental capacity; once they’ve lost capacity it’s then too late.

 Types of Power of Attorney